Michael Keaton Has High Standards for a Potential 'Beetlejuice' Sequel

 “I just think it’s like a little piece of art that you better get right if you ever do it again,” he shared.
 “Otherwise, you just kind of don’t touch it.”

-Watch the full episode of The Jess Cagle Interview, streaming now on People/Entertainment Weekly Network (PEN).
+Watch the full SiriusXM Town Hall with the cast of The Founder, streaming now on People/Entertainment Weekly Network (PEN) here.
 Go to PEOPLE.com/PEN, or download the app for Apple TV, Roku, Amazon Fire TV, Xumo, Chromecast, Xfinity, iOS and Android devices.

 Earlier this year, when discussing a possible sequel, the actor noted, “It’s possible that ship has sailed.”
 That echoed previous statements from Burton, who acknowledged his interest in another film, while also saying, “It’s not a kind of a movie that cries out [for a sequel], it’s not the Beetlejuice trilogy,”